|

 Allen and Jeff Bova however reached that highest level when

-in the much more commercialized 90's.
-In Bova's case mainly
+producers in the much more commercialized 90's.
+In Bova's

-as a songwriter and keyboardist and in Allen's as a producer
+case mainly as a songwriter and keyboardist and in Allen's

-and songwriter.
-Timmy's work as a producer of Britney Spears
+as a producer and songwriter.
+Timmy's work as a producer of

-and Backstreet boys was no musical improvement compared to Change
+Britney Spears and Backstreet boys was no musical improvement

 Bova

-may has reached a higher musical level, but even so, both of
+may had reached a higher musical level, but even so, both

-them reached an impressive commercial achievement.
-Once again,
+of them reached an impressive commercial achievement.
+Once

-when it comes to Allen his choice of mass produced main stream
+again, when it comes to Allen his choice of mass produced

-productions and writing jobs, especially during the 90's, was
+main stream productions and writing jobs, especially during

 together with Change and B. B. & Q. band!